giuseppe998e/rust-ffi-example/README.md

 ---

-The Rust library could also be loaded at runtime using the `dlfcn.h` library.
+The Rust (dynamic) library could also be loaded at runtime using the `dlfcn.h` library.
 This repository does not offer an example for this alternative.

 ## Useful links